Morocco rescuers use bulldozers to dig for five-year-old boy stuck in well

 Hundreds of locals gathered around the well on Wednesday night and the hashtag #SaveRayan has been trending on Twitter in Morocco.

-The father of the five-year-old boy told the Le360 site: “It’s my well, I was fixing it, Rayan was next to me, at one point he fell.
+The father of the boy told the Le360 site: “It’s my well, I was fixing it.
+Rayan was next to me, at one point he fell.
 I did not realise it.

 “Everyone is doing their best so that he comes out alive and that we can take him in our arms by the end of the day.
 But I won’t hide that his mother and I are very worried.”